chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 const { join } = require('path')
 ```

-Next, you have to add the models you wish to expose in your API.
+Next, add the types you wish to expose in your API.
 This is similar to the typeDefs used in a standard Apollo Server without Nexus.
 The first two items created below is an *objectType* for both User and Post.
 This exposes these fields from your database.

 ```js
 // 2. user/post type - index.js